jknowles/statsdc12-presentation/statsDCslides.md

 - Slots are limited for this two full days of R training.
 - Training materials will be made available online.
 As they are developed, they can be [viewed at https://github.com/jknowles/r_tutorial_ed.](https://github.com/jknowles/r_tutorial_ed)
 - For more information, visit the [website https://sites.google.com/a/dpi.wi.gov/rbootcamp/.](https://sites.google.com/a/dpi.wi.gov/rbootcamp/)
+  * We will probably do another bootcamp soon, a few slots still available for this bootcamp.
+Interested?
+See me.

 # Questions
 - This presentation will be available online at [www.jaredknowles.com](www.jaredknowles.com) tomorow.
-It is on GitHub (along with all the data and code) at (www.github.com/jknowles/statsdc12-presentation)[www.github.com/jknowles/statsdc12-presentation]
+It is on GitHub (along with all the data and code to recreate all the charts and graphs) at [www.github.com/jknowles/statsdc12-presentation](www.github.com/jknowles/statsdc12-presentation)
 - You can get the links and more information there
 - Feel free to contact me
   - E-mail: jared.knowles@dpi.wi.gov
   - Twitter: @jknowles
   - Website: www.jaredknowles.com
   - Github: jknowles

+# Discussion
+- There will be a lunch session about the broader topic of how to build an analytics workflow into your SEA/LEA that leverages various strategies to get more out of your data
+  - Tomorrow, at lunch time, room TBA.
+R
+- R is part of this package potentially, but not the sole solution, and a broader set of policy issues is required to be discussed
+- Questions?
+Thoughts?
+Issues?
+Worries?
+Complaints?
+  * And yes, useRs are very passionate about the tool :-)

 # Session Info
 - Questions?